 Grub is a generic name for the larva of several species of beetles, including Japanese beetles, June bugs and masked chafer beetles.
 They all look pretty much alike and their life cycles are similar, too.

 The beetles’ life cycle holds the key to controlling these lawn pests.
-That makes timing critical when it comes to applying pesticides, such as Greenview Grub Preventer and Killer — Mach 2, which provides season-long effectiveness.
-The time to treat the lawn with Mach 2 to get rid of the root-chewing insects is from mid-June to early July.
-Always read and follow label directions.
-Click here for more information about Greenview Grub Preventer and Killer products.
+That makes timing critical when it comes to applying pesticides.
+The time to treat the lawn with a product to get rid of the root-chewing insects is from mid-June to early July.
+You will know to treat your lawn if you find six or more grubs per square foot in your lawn.
+Remember, when applying these products, always read and follow label directions.

-Greenview grub control products also kills other turf-damaging insects, such as sod webworms and armyworms.
-Lastly, Greenview grub control products don’t have to be watered in immediately after application like many other grub-control products.
+Grub control products also kill other turf-damaging insects, such as sod webworms and armyworms.
 Of course, the best defense against a grub infestation is a healthy, vigorous, well-watered lawn.
 A healthy lawn can withstand minor grub infestations without any symptoms.
 For more information about the kinds of grubs that might attack your lawn and recommended pesticide application times, check with your county extension agent.